androiddevnotes/awesome-android-learning-resources/README.md

 - [Head First Android Development](https://www.oreilly.com/library/view/head-first-android/9781491974049/) - You'll learn hands-on how to structure your app, design flexible and interactive interfaces, run services in the background, make your app work on various smartphones and tablets, and much more.
 It's like having an experienced Android developer sitting right next to you!
 All you need to get started is some Java know-how.

-- [Professional Android](https://www.oreilly.com/library/view/professional-android-4th/9781118949528/) - Professional Android, 4th Edition shows developers how to leverage the latest features of Android to create robust and compelling mobile apps.
-This hands-on approach provides in-depth coverage through a series of projects, each introducing a new Android platform feature and highlighting the techniques and best practices that exploit its utmost functionality.
+- [Professional Android](https://www.oreilly.com/library/view/professional-android-4th/9781118949528/) - Professional Android, 4th Edition shows developers how to leverage the latest features of Android to create robust and compelling mobile apps

 - [Android Studio 3.6 Development Essentials](https://www.oreilly.com/library/view/android-studio-36/9781800560970/) - Update your Android studio skills and build modern Android applications using Java.